tweedge/ru-ok/README.md

 This is a very quick project to assess the status of Russian internet properties (via RIPE Atlas) being targeted by hacktivists.
 Specifically, I am evaluating every target listed in Ukraine's hacktivist "IT ARMY" Telegram group with 50 unique probes (25 worldwide, and 25 *within Russia*) to check for service availability.

 I wanted to check connectivity from within Russia's borders because I saw many mixed reports across Twitter and Reddit, with international parties (Americans, Ukrainians, etc.) claiming many sites had been knocked offline, where Russians chimed in that many sites remained online for them.
-Given that Russia has a sovereign internet policy and can do as much as [disconnect themselves from the internet entirely](https://www.reuters.com/technology/russia-disconnected-global-internet-tests-rbc-daily-2021-07-22/) - could Russia simply be dropping DDoS traffic at the edge of the country (ex. using their transit providers) before the traffic hit the targets?
+Given that Russia has a sovereign internet policy and can do as much as [disconnect themselves from the internet entirely](https://www.reuters.com/technology/russia-disconnected-global-internet-tests-rbc-daily-2021-07-22/) - could Russia be dropping most/all traffic at the edge of the country (ex. using their transit providers) before the DDoS traffic hit the targets?

 Based on the measurements I took, I was partially correct - per the last run around 2022-02-27 ~19:15:00 UTC, the status of all targets is:
 * **28/92** sites up worldwide (733/2205 checks passed)